FNNDSC/pfcon/README.rst

         [--version]
         Print internal version number and exit.

-        [--debugToDir <dir>]
-        A directory to contain various debugging output -- these are typically JSON object strings capturing internal state.
-If empty string (default) then no debugging outputs are captured/generated.
-If specified, then ``pfcon`` will check for dir existence and attempt to create if needed.

         [-v|--verbosity <level>]
         Set the verbosity level.
 "0" typically means no/minimal output.
 Allows for